 You can use the Tula Sugar Scrub a few times per week to gently exfoliate skin and melt away excess oil, buildup, and debris without stripping your skin.

 Sugar functions as a physical exfoliant, while the lactic acid in this formula is a chemical exfoliant.
-There’s also papaya and pineapple enzymes in this formula that function as chemical exfoliants.
+There are also papaya and pineapple enzymes in this formula that function as chemical exfoliants.

 Together, all of these ingredients help to remove dead skin cells, thereby promoting a smoother, brighter complexion.